-- (iv) submit the AOC and Ops Spec to the AO and evaluate and inform/discuss with the AO which aircraft and/or fleet(s) could be out of the scope of IOSA, as defined in the ISM Introduction, which aircraft and/or fleet(s) may require a request for exemption in accordance with IPM 7.1.9 and IPM 7.1.10, or a request for operational exclusion in accordance with IPM 7.1.5, IPM 7.1.6 and IPM 7.1.7; - (v) provide the AO with a completed ISARP/internal documentation cross-reference list (ref 6.1.1 iv) above), including sub references, and any relevant operational documents, a minimum of four (4) weeks prior to the start of the Audit; - (vi) ensure sufficient resources and logistical support are assigned during the Audit; - (vii) ensure the AO is granted access to secure areas (e.g. security pass, ramp pass); - (viii) liaise with the AO regarding the steps to obtain access to the audit software.
-The AO will then contact IATA; - (ix) consider scheduling an IOSA Registration Renewal Audit no less than 90 days before the Registration Expiry Date; - (x) ensure translators or interpreters are available if required; - (xi) inform relevant service providers of the upcoming IOSA Audit sufficient time in advance, to ensure the AO has access to relevant service providers during the Audit; - (xii) submit completed and up-to-date equipment lists to the AO minimum of two (2) weeks prior to the start of the Audit, as required by the AO and the IAH; - (xiii) inform the AO of the type of internet access that will be provided during the on-site phase of the audit in accordance with IPM 6.3.1 (v).
+- consider an optional IOSA Preparation Visit (IPV) by the AO, for assistance with Audit (ii) preparation (refer to IPM 8.2.7); - (iii) provide the operational profile information, as requested, to include the Pre-Audit Questionnaire; - (iv) submit the AOC and Ops Spec and evaluate and inform/discuss with the audit planning representative which aircraft and/or fleet(s) could be out of the scope of IOSA, as defined in the ISM Introduction, which aircraft and/or fleet(s) may require a request for exemption in accordance with IPM 7.1.9 and IPM 7.1.10, or a request for operational exclusion in accordance with IPM 7.1.5, IPM 7.1.6 and IPM 7.1.7; - (v) provide the completed ISARP/internal documentation cross-reference list (ref 6.1.1 iv) above), including sub references, and any relevant operational documents, a minimum of four (4) weeks prior to the start of the Audit; - (vi) ensure sufficient resources and logistical support are assigned during the Audit; - (vii) ensure the Auditors are granted access to secure areas (e.g. security pass, ramp pass); - (viii) liaise regarding the steps to obtain access to the audit software; - (ix) consider scheduling an IOSA Registration Renewal Audit no less than 90 days before the Registration Expiry Date; - (x) ensure translators or interpreters are available if required; - (xi) inform relevant service providers of the upcoming IOSA Audit sufficient time in advance, to ensure the Auditors have access to relevant service providers during the Audit; - (xii) submit completed and up-to-date equipment lists minimum of two (2) weeks prior to the start of the Audit, as required by the IAH; - (xiii) provide information related to the type of internet access that will be provided during the on-site phase of the audit in accordance with IPM 6.3.1 (v).

-Note: The Audit must be performed at the operational headquarters or bases of the Operator where the majority of the relevant line personnel and management representatives are available.
-The Audit may not be conducted from a remote location, except for the assessment of remotely located and/or outsourced functions as specified in the IAH.
+Note: The onsite part of an Audit must be performed at the operational headquarters or bases of the Operator where the majority of the relevant line personnel and management representatives are available.
+The onsite part of an Audit may not be conducted from a remote location, except for the assessment of remotely located and/or outsourced functions as specified in the IAH.

-- 6.2.3 A request for exemption of aircraft and/or fleet(s) in accordance with IPM 7.1.9 and IPM 7.1.10 shall be submitted by the Operator's CEO or Accountable Executive, to IATA, as soon as it becomes known that aircraft and/or fleet exemptions will be required for a specific Audit, not no later than two weeks prior to the onsite Audit.
-The request for exemption of aircraft and/or fleet(s) shall state, as a minimum: - the rationale for the request, including the aircraft registration of all affected aircraft or the whole affected fleet and if applicable, the ISARP, audit process or operational requirements that are the subject of the request; - (ii) that the affected aircraft and/or fleet(s) will not be utilized or returned to commerical operations for the entire duration of the new registration period without notification to IATA.
+- A request for exemption of aircraft and/or fleet(s) in accordance with IPM 7.1.9 and IPM 7.1.10 shall be submitted by the Operator's CEO or Accountable Executive, to IATA, as soon as it becomes known that aircraft and/or fleet exemptions will be required for a specific Audit, not no later than two weeks prior to the onsite Audit.
+The request for exemption of aircraft and/or fleet(s) shall state, as a minimum: - the rationale for the request, including the aircraft registration of all affected aircraft or the whole affected fleet and if applicable, the ISARP, audit process or operational requirements that are the subject of the request; - that the affected aircraft and/or fleet(s) will not be utilized or returned to commercial operations for the entire duration of the new registration period without notification to IATA.